 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, restrict subscriber-level user capabilities where possible and monitor for suspicious activity related to image cropping features.
+Until an official fix is available, restrict subscriber-level user capabilities if possible and monitor for suspicious activity related to image cropping features.
 Avoid exposing sensitive internal services that could be targeted via SSRF.

 CVE-2026-4979: CWE-918 Server-Side Request Forgery (SSRF) in stiofansisland UsersWP – Front-end login form, User Registration, User Profile & Members Directory plugin for WP